 - Much faster than drywall.
-This entire ceiling was painted using a sprayer in about 3 hours (with breaks between to let paint dry.)
+This entire ceiling was painted using a sprayer in about 3 hours (with breaks between to let the paint dry.)
 Drywall would have taken days to finish.
-Plus, drywalling ceiling involve a lot more work and neck aches.
+Plus, drywalling a ceiling involves a lot more work and neck aches.

 - Budget.
-To be fair, drywall is pretty inexpensive to DIY, but so it painting.
+To be fair, drywall is pretty inexpensive to DIY, but so is painting.
 If you already own a sprayer, all you need is paint and primer.

 - Keep away unwanted guests.
 I detailed our pest problem in my post about removing insulation, but it was also a consideration when deciding to spray the ceiling.
 Exposed rafters leave nowhere for pests to live.